Dubai Fountain

+Opening

 The name of the fountain was chosen after a contest organized by the developer Emaar Properties, the result of which was announced on 26 October 2008.
-Testing of the fountain began in February 2009, and the fountain was officially inaugurated on 8 May 2009 along with the official opening ceremony of The Dubai Mall.
+Testing of the fountain began in February 2009, and the fountain was officially inaugurated on 8 May 2009 along with the official opening ceremony of the Dubai Mall.

+In February 2025, Emaar Properties announced that the fountain will be temporarily closed for 5 months due to renovation works.
+The renovation began slightly early on 19 April 2025, and it was announced to reopen on 1 October 2025.
+Renovations include repairing and treating its entire concrete base with sealants to limit leakage, facilitate maintenance, and provide a glowing effect, along with overall enhancements to the fountain devices, lighting, and sound systems.

 Mechanism

 The Dubai Fountain can spray 22,000 gallons (83,000 litres) of water in the air at any moment.
 More than 6,600 lights and 25 colour projectors have been installed.
 The fountain contains five circles of different sizes and two arcs.
 During the end of 2010, a new element was added to the fountain, fire, which outlined the fountains.
 The fire was temporary for the 2011 New Years celebration.
 The Dubai Fountains project water in the air in many different combinations and patterns.
 The beam of light from the fountain can be seen from over 20 miles away.

 The Dubai Fountain consists of many high-pressure water jets created by WET, including Shooters, Oarsmen and water robots.
 The water robots make the water seem to dance while the WET Shooters shoot water upwards; Super Shooters, which shoot water under more pressure up to 73 m (240 feet) in the air, and Extreme shooters, which can shoot water under the most pressure to 500 ft in the air.
 These WET Shooters create a loud "boom" noise after water is ejected.
 The Extreme Shooters are used the least during each show because it takes a lot of time to build up enough pressure and energy to shoot water that high in the air.